 Due to the coefficient of performance being over 1:3, resulting in more than 3kW of heat being produced for every 1kW of electricity consumed, you can expect savings of between 40-75% compared to fossil fuels.

 Is There A Winner?

 When it comes down to the factors that matter most, a heat pump comes out on top every time.
-Combined with the benefit of the RHI payments, the net outlay to install one is the same or even less that as a gas or oil boiler.
+Especially when combined with the benefit of saving £5,000 upfront with the Boiler Upgrade Scheme (BUS).

 The running costs of a heat pump are significantly lower than any other heating system.
 Its lifespan exceeds that of a boiler and rarely needs to be serviced.
 Since it burns no fossil fuels there is no risk of carbon monoxide poisoning either.

 To top it off, the government has issued a ban on all new boilers from 2025.
 This means that if you choose to get a boiler, by 2025 parts will become scarce and repairs more expensive, leading to an even higher running cost.